Alberta Disability Tax Credit Calculation, Eligibility and Application

 • Other disability benefits or programs available in Alberta.

-This article covers the Disability Tax Credit, and specifically what those living in Alberta need to know when applying.
+This guide covers the Disability Tax Credit, and specifically what those living in Alberta need to know when applying.
 However, if you would like a deep dive into the tax refund, check out our comprehensive Disability Tax Credit guide.

 What is The Disability Tax Credit?